What is an annuity?

 This is subject to change as the government are currently in consultation to open a Secondary Annuity Market in April 2017.
 This is yet to be finalised but the plan is to make it possible for existing annuities to be sold on an open market for a cash sum.

 Advice and Recommendation

-With a changing global demographic, Europe’s increasing influence on solvency and the UK life offices, life expectancy increasing and governments in turmoil pushing GAD rates ever lower, advice in this area has never been more important.
+With a changing global demographic, Europe’s increasing influence on solvency and the UK life offices, life expectancy increasing and governments in turmoil pushing annuity rates lower, advice in this area has never been more important.
 If a secured lifetime income via an annuity is the right decision for you, then we can certainly offer advice and recommend exactly which option or combination of options would provide for maximum benefits.